skills/hello-github-actions/.github/steps/1-create-a-workflow.md

 - To read more about workflows, jobs, and events, see "[Understanding GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions)".
 - If you want to learn more about the `pull_request` event before using it, see "[pull_request](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#pull_request)".

-To get you started, we used actions to go ahead and made a branch and pull request for you.
+To get you started, you'll create a pull request and start creating an Actions workflow.

 ### :keyboard: Activity: Create a workflow file

 1. Open a new browser tab, and navigate to this same repository.
 Then, work on the steps in your second tab while you read the instructions in this tab.
-1. Create a pull request to view all the changes you'll make throughout this course.
+1. Create a pull request.
+This will contain all of the changes you'll make throughout this part of the course.

    Click the **Pull Requests** tab, click **New pull request**, set `base: main` and `compare:welcome-workflow`, click **Create pull request** then click **Create pull request** again.